PletkaDaniil/-onsole_-hat_Project/README.md

 3. ***Message History:*** The chat displays the last 10 messages, including those sent before the user's authorization.
 This helps users catch up on the conversation.

 4. ***Change Username:*** Users have the flexibility to change their login names.
-Other users will see the updates in real-time.
+Other users will see the updates in real-time. (write /CHANGE_LOGIN: your_new_name in the console)

 5. ***Message Verification:*** To maintain a clean and orderly chat, each message must end with one of the following characters: '.', '!', or '?'.
 Messages are also limited to 64 characters with ASCII codes greater than or equal to 32.

+6. The server will display all the history(error messages and time when it happened) of the chat in the log.txt file.

-6. ***More Features:*** We are continuously working on adding more features to the chat room for enhanced convenience and functionality.
+7. ***More Features:*** We are continuously working on adding more features to the chat room for enhanced convenience and functionality.

 ## Features

 - Real-time chat with multiple users
 - Message history display
 - User-friendly username change
-- Message verification for clean communication
-- Ongoing improvements for better user experience
+- Saving all chat history in exact time

 ## Usage